 characterized as antisocial.
 Heroes there are the members of criminal groups,

+they’re drug-addicts and, of course, mentally abnormal people.
 To some extent, cyberpunk is a quite natural phenomenon.
 But obviously, all

 these secret services, supercorporations, states, which cyberpunks are called